kibotrel/42-SnowCrash/level00/Ressources/Explanations.md

   /usr/sbin/john
 ```

-This find command looks through everything in this filesystem to identify files that are owned by `flag00` and redirect any errors (like missing permissions) to `/dev/null` so that our prompt isn't full of garbage.
-So we find one and only one file called `/usr/sbin/john`
+> This find command looks through everything in this filesystem to identify files that are owned by `flag00` and redirect any errors (like missing permissions) to `/dev/null` so that our prompt isn't full of garbage

+ So we find one and only one file called `/usr/sbin/john` with some text inside it.

 ```shell
   $> cat /usr/sbin/john